franktranvantu/spring-annotations/README.md

-# @Value
+# @Component

-This annotation is used at the field, constructor parameter, and method parameter level.
-The @Value annotation indicates a default value expression for the field or parameter to initialize the property with.
-As the @Autowired annotation tells Spring to inject object into another when it loads your application context, you can also use @Value annotation to inject values from a property file into a bean’s attribute.
-It supports both #{...} and ${...} placeholders.
+This annotation is used on classes to indicate a Spring component.
+The @Component annotation marks the Java class as a bean or say component so that the component-scanning mechanism of Spring can add into the application context.